parth0cb/what-is-happening-in-india/README.md

 # What is Happening in India

-A Django web application that scrapes and summarizes the latest news from India using The Hindu website and Hugging Face's language models.
+A Django web application that scrapes and summarizes the latest news from India using The Hindu website and configurable language models (defaults to OpenAI's GPT-3.5-turbo).

 ## Features

 - **News Scraping**: Automatically scrapes latest news articles from The Hindu
-- **AI Summarization**: Uses Hugging Face's SmolLM3-3B model to generate concise summaries
+- **AI Summarization**: Uses configurable LLM API to generate concise summaries (supports OpenAI and compatible APIs)
 - **Time-based Filtering**: Users can specify lookback periods (up to 2 hours)
 - **Summary Options**: Choose between one-sentence or one-paragraph summaries
 - **Dark Theme**: Responsive design with dark/light theme toggle
 - **Fallback Handling**: Graceful degradation when AI services are unavailable
-- **Real-time Updates**: Loading indicators with progress tracking
+- **Real-time Updates**: Loading indicators with progress tracking via streaming responses

 ## Installation